 Wisconsin State Park SystemKettle Moraine State Forest - Pike Lake Unit

-- During the non-summer seasons, the forest is open from 7 a.m. to 8 p.m.
+- During the non-summer seasons, the forest headquarters is open Tuesday, Wednesday, Saturday and Sunday from 8 a.m. to 4 p.m.

 Concessions and rental equipment